AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - Added camera module to own the message and to add corruptions to images
 - Added a new support document :ref:`makingNewBskModule` on getting started writing BSK modules
 - Added a new support document :ref:`addSphinxDoc`
+- Updated the :ref:`aboutBSK` page to include Basilisk highlights

 Version 1.3.2
 -------------